steventhorne/legendhub/README.md

 - [Download and install the latest version of Python 3](https://www.python.org/downloads/) - Used for the notification process.
 - Clone this repo to your local machine using `git clone https://github.com/SvarturH/legendhub.git`
 - Navigate to the root directory of the cloned repo and run `npm install` to install the necessary dependencies.
-- Run `npm run prepare` - this will create two files:
+- This will create two files:
     - www/php/common/config.php
     - python/sql/sql_engine_config.py
 - Replace the default values in the config files with your sql database information.
 - Open the package.json file and replace the `webdevdir` and `webproddir` config values with the absolute or relative paths of your deployment directories.
 (Where your HTTP server expects your web files to be placed)